Painting Tips: Choosing the Right Paint

 Latex paints are a class of paints usually made by mixing different pigments and binders in water.
-Clean up with warm soapy water and shorter drying time are the most notable features of latex paints.
+Clean up with warm soapy water, shorter drying time, and low odor are the most notable features of latex paints.

 - They quickly dry to the touch (half an hour in a typical interior application).

 - Tools can be cleaned with soap and warm water.

 - They are more flexible than oil based paint.

 - Latex paints resist blistering and peeling because they do not trap moisture.

 Latex paints use water to make the paint easier to spread.
 Microscopic pores allow water vapor to pass through the dried paint film.
 Because of this "breathing" ability, moisture is less likely to build up between the paint and the surface

 Oil base paints were the first factory-made paints.
 Traditionally, resins derived from natural oils such as linseed oil were used, but modern oil resins called alkyds offer numerous advantages over natural resins.
 The main difference between an oil or alkyd and a latex paint is the vehicle or carrier of the resin.
 In a latex paint, water is the vehicle.
 In oil paint, a solvent, such as paint thinner or mineral spirits is used.

 Today, 100% oil paints are seldom used.
 Alkyd paints consist of natural drying oils combined with alkyd resin, which is a harder substance.
 The development of the synthetic resins has made it possible to produce more consistent, higher quality alkyds.
 An alkyd, therefore, is a synthetic resin blended with oil.
 There are many types of alkyd resins, resulting in many types of alkyd paints.

 - Adhere, flow, and level well – very good brushing qualities